filipematias23/Bison-Fly/README.md

 # [Bison-Fly](https://github.com/filipematias23/Bison-Fly): UAV pipeline at NDSU Spring Wheat Breeding Program

-The **Bison-Fly** tutorial is the *NDSU Spring Wheat UAV Pipeline* developed in partnership with *Drone2Phenome* ([D2P](https://www.ag2pi.org/)).
-In this pipeline we present step-by-step how we leverage UAV data in our breeding program.
-This is open source R code that anyone may use and adopt for different crops and situations.
+**Bison-Fly** is the *NDSU Spring Wheat UAV Pipeline* that was developed in partnership with the *Drone2Phenome* project ([D2P](https://www.ag2pi.org/)).
+In this pipeline, we present our step by step proceedure for the analysis of UAV data in our breeding program.
+This tutorial includes open source R code that anyone may use and adapt for different crops and situations.
 We hope this pipeline helps you with your research, and all suggestions to improve it are welcome.
+To suggest changes, you can create a new issue on GitHub at https://github.com/filipematias23/Bison-Fly/issues/new.
 Help us to build this platform in partnership with the D2P community.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BisonFly.jpg" width="40%" height="40%">
 </p>

 <div id="menu" />